Education Specialist (Ed.S.) in K-8 Leadership in Mathematics Education

 On-campus Degree Overview

-The goal of the Ed.S.
-K-8 Leadership in Mathematics Education is to acquire knowledge and understanding of content knowledge and leadership in mathematics in order to assume the role of a school-based K-8 mathematics specialist.
+The Ed.S. in K-8 Leadership in Mathematics Education is specialized mathematics teacher training to help educators acquire knowledge and understanding of content knowledge and leadership in mathematics in order to assume the role of a school-based K-8 mathematics specialist.
 Coursework focuses on increasing a teacher's understanding of mathematics and how students develop a core knowledge base of concepts and processes within the discipline of mathematics, including: number systems and number theory, geometry and measurement, statistics and probability, functions and algebra, and discrete mathematics.
-The program is designed to meet the growing demand for trained mathematics specialists by providing competency-based courses that fulfill the requirements for a Virginia Mathematics Specialist endorsement.
+The K-8 Mathematics Education Specialist program is designed to meet the growing demand for trained mathematics specialists by providing competency-based courses that fulfill the requirements for a Virginia Mathematics Specialist endorsement.

 A 25% scholarship is available for individuals accepted to and enrolled in the Ed.S. in K-8 Leadership in Mathematics Education for the 2014/15 academic year.